 To view the latest office wait times, please refresh the page.

-Beginning January 1, 2014 the Texas Supreme Court requires all Civil, Family and Probate cases to be filed electronically.
+The Texas Supreme Court requires all Civil, Family and Probate cases to be filed electronically.
 This applies to all levels of our local court system:

 County Courts at Law and